Wellbeing

 • apply pressure with the thumb and fingers to the client's feet, hands, face or ears

-• keep treatment records
+• update treatment records

 • refer clients to their GP if needed